I Tried 6 Costco Steaks & Only One Cut Is Truly Amazing for Its Price

-If you ever shopped for steaks at Costco, then you probably faced this dilemma in the meat department: should you buy a pack of perfectly good-looking slabs of your favorite cut of beef at the standard rate?
+If you've ever shopped for steaks at Costco, then you probably faced this dilemma in the meat department: should you buy a pack of perfectly good-looking slabs of your favorite cut of beef at the standard rate?
 Or, pay a higher price—sometimes much higher—for a more premium version of the same steak?

 Unlike some grocers, Costco doesn't really sell cheap, lean steaks.
 The popular warehouse club primarily stocks top-grade, fatty cuts (packaged in bulk, of course, because it's Costco).
 You basically get two options, each classified according to U.S. Department of Agriculture standards: USDA Choice or USDA Prime.
 Both are considered high-quality meats.
 The only real difference is the fat content.
 Well, that and the price.

 Prime is the highest grade awarded by the USDA.
 Prime steaks come from young cows and feature the most prodigious marbling.
-By that, I mean the bands of white fat, streaking through the reddish muscle.
+By that, I mean the bands of white fat streaking through the reddish muscle.
 The more marbling, the more tender, juicy, and flavorful your steak tends to be.
 Prime steaks are primarily served at luxury hotels and high-end steakhouses like Ruth's Chris and Morton's.
 You don't often find them at the neighborhood supermarket, and the fact that Costco sells them is a big draw for the warehouse club.

 Choice is the second highest grade, per USDA.
-Choice steaks are a bit less fatty, but still very tender, juicy, and overall good-quality pieces of meat.
-They're also a bit more affordable than the top-of-the-line cuts—costing about 20% to 25% less, in some cases.
+Choice steaks are a bit less fatty but still very tender, juicy, and overall good-quality pieces of meat.
+They're also a bit more affordable than the top-of-the-line cuts—costing about 20% to 25% less in some cases.
 That's why you commonly find these steaks at more casual restaurant chains like Texas Roadhouse and Outback Steakhouse.

 If you're not a professional chef, and you lack the expert skills and precision tools to recreate a restaurant-quality steak at home, then you're probably wondering why you would even consider shelling out the extra dough for some highfalutin Prime cuts.
 Would your palate even notice the difference?
 Because you know your wallet would!

 That's why I conducted this little experiment.
-I rounded up packs of three popular steaks from Costco—ribeye, sirloin, and New York strip—including one of each USDA Choice and USDA Prime varieties.
+I rounded up packs of three popular steaks from Costco—ribeye, sirloin, and New York strip—including one of each USDA Choice and USDA Prime variety.
 That's a total of six different steaks.
-The mission: to see if there is any distinct difference to the average customer, or whether paying the extra money is even remotely worth it.
-Here's how each cut compared to its other-grade counterpart.
+The mission: to see if there is any distinct difference to the average customer or whether paying the extra money is even remotely worth it.
+(Note: the prices listed below reflect the current in-warehouse rates at my local Costco in Brooklyn, N.Y.
+Online prices are generally higher.)

 New York Strip: Choice vs. Prime

 The Look: The Choice strips appeared super fresh.
 The meat came dark red, with substantial marbling throughout and a slender fat cap along the side.
 The Prime cuts, meanwhile, had a slightly paler tone but noticeably more marbling.
 Topographically, the shape of these fatty streaks sort of reminded me of the Finger Lakes in Upstate New York.
-From the respective four-packs, I picked a 15.5-ounce Choice strip and a 1.2-pound Prime strip and grilled them both to medium rare.
+From the respective 4-packs, I picked a 15.5-ounce Choice strip and a 1.2-pound Prime strip and grilled them both to medium rare.
 Once I dug in, I could see a distinct difference in the grain of each cut: the muscle fibers in the Prime steak ran in long, clearly defined lines, while the threads in the Choice cut looked all jumbled.

 The Taste: The Choice strip tasted just as rich and juicy as usual, but I hadn't noticed how chewy it was until I tried the Prime version.
 The difference is striking.
 The higher-end cut immediately proved much more tender and luscious.
 All of my dining companions agreed that the Prime strip packed more flavor and richness than its Choice counterpart.
 My discerning wife asserted that the Prime cut "represents Costco well."
 The other strip?
 Not so much.
 She added, "I'm giving the Choice steak to the dog."

-4 Best Cuts of Steak For Summer Grilling, According to a Pitmaster
+RELATED: 4 Best Cuts of Steak For Summer Grilling, According to a Pitmaster

 Ribeye: Choice vs. Prime